agonzalezro/agonzalezro.github.io/_content/talks/mar_13_djugl_3.rst

 :tags: djugl, march, django, 1.5

-In this talk Marc Tamlyn (`@mjtamlyn <https://twitter.com/mjtamlyn>`_) was explained to us what where all the change in the new "major" version of django, django 1.5.
+In this talk Marc Tamlyn (`@mjtamlyn <https://twitter.com/mjtamlyn>`_) was explained to us all the changes in the new "major" version of django, django 1.5.

 As always you can find the original talks in Internet: